SharePoint/sp-dev-docs/docs/general-development/how-to-set-the-bing-maps-key-at-the-web-and-farm-level-in-sharepoint.md

-- SharePoint 2013, with administrative privileges.
+- SharePoint, with administrative privileges.

 - A valid Bing Maps key, which you can obtain from the  [Bing Maps Account Center](https://www.bingmapsportal.com/).